Andrea Chapman logo

 There is a blissful fading of noise that happens when looking through the viewfinder, as though the act of considering just one fragment of life through the structure of a four-sided frame blocks out all other distraction.

-I’m drawn to the unseen details, cycles and seasons, and the dance between shadow and light.
+I’m drawn to cycles and seasons, inner worlds, states of transition, and the dance between shadow and light.
 I believe in compassion, creativity and curiosity, and my favourite images are the beautiful mistakes.

 Artist Bio

-Andrea Chapman is an Australian photographer, writer and artist.
-Her work draws on themes of identity, change and the subconscious, reflecting an ongoing exploration of memory, perception, transformation and internal states across time.
-Influenced by minimalism, classical art, and the natural world, her photography balances emotional sensitivity with restrained composition and form.
+Andrea Chapman is an Australian photographer, writer, and artist.
+Her work explores themes of presence, fragility, resilience, transience, and memory, prioritising light, shape, and form over overt narrative.
+Influenced by minimalism, classical art, and the natural world, her photography balances emotional resonance with careful compositional restraint.